-The provision of new public car parking at Town End (as shown on Map 9) will be supported, in accordance with the following key guiding principles:
+The provision of new public car parking at Town End (as shown on Map 9) will be supported where it can demonstrate the need for additional parking provision and is in accordance with the following key guiding principles:

-- a) Town End car park should be designed with trees, planting and green SUDS (sustainable urban drainage systems) as integral to the layout - b) Electric vehicle charging points should be provided at a rate in accordance with Leeds Core Strategy Policy EN8 (10% of spaces with infrastructure for additional points) - c) Secure bicycle parking in accordance with the Leeds Transport SPD should be provided close to the Wakefield Road pedestrian crossing - d) It is expected that in the future, demand for parking will reduce through modal shift away from private cars to active travel, shared and automated vehicles and so future adaptability of parking spaces should be considered in the design
+- a) Town End car park should be designed with trees, planting and green SUDS (sustainable urban drainage systems) as integral to the layout - b) Electric vehicle charging points should be provided for 10% of parking spaces ensuring that electricity infrastructure is sufficient to enable further points to be added at a later stage. - c) Secure bicycle parking should be provided close to the Wakefield Road pedestrian crossing; and - d) Future adaptability of parking spaces should be considered in the design.